 How do I use Wyndham Rewards points?

-Wyndham Rewards points can be used in several ways, but the most common path is to spent them on hotel stays.
+You can redeem Wyndham Rewards points in multiple ways, but the most common path is to spent them on hotel stays.

 Wyndham hotel stays using Wyndham Rewards points